 Waste minimisation We monitor waste leaving the property and we have in place extensive waste avoidance, reduction and recycling processing.
 Much of our food is grown on site or sourced locally so packaging is minimised.
 Staff and guests are encouraged to recycle and compost using stations sited centrally and in each guest room.
 Any remaining waste is compacted.

-Friends of Flora Communality Conservation Friends of Flora (FOF) is one of the largest community conservation groups in NZ with a predator control program covering 8000 hectares in Kahurangi National Park.
+Friends of Flora (FOF) is one of the largest community conservation groups in NZ with a predator control program covering 8000 hectares in Kahurangi National Park.
 FOF is dedicated to restoring ecosystems and biodiversity values in this precious area and has worked with DOC Motueka to successfully re-establish sustainable breeding populations of endangered whio (blue duck) and roroa (great spotted kiwi) The Resurgence Luxury Eco Lodge actively supports FOF both through leadership and financial support.
-Peter has been on the management committee for the last 10 years and its chairman since 2010.
+Peter has been on the management committee for the last 10 years and its chairman from 2010 until 2018.
 He has been instrumental in developing partnerships with DOC and funding agencies to enable the ongoing success of the roroa project and to position the ecosystems FOF protects as one of the most important in the country.
 He donates many thousands of hours each year to this project.
 The Resurgence also raises money for FOF from guest donations, kiwi toy sales plus a donation from the lodge for every guest who stays with us.

 Advocacy and support of the local community We work with a number of local education providers (NMIT, ATET) to expose tourism students to a world standard eco-lodge.
 Activities vary but have included tree planting and an awareness of the importance of sustainable tourism.
 We also work as Business Mentors with a range of local firms on a voluntary basis.
 We help new or struggling firms to understand their business drivers and to help them improve their business practices and profitability.
 Each year we put several hundred thousand dollars into the local economy.
 We employ local staff wherever possible and use local suppliers and recommend local operators to our guests.
 We understand the importance of engaging with our local community.